boeni-industries/aico/docs/concepts/agency/agency-component-curiosity-engine.md

 ### 2.2 Sources and Triggers

-The Curiosity Engine may **observe the full stream of PerceptualEvents** plus internal metrics and world‑model state, but only events that match specific patterns are allowed to become CuriositySignals.
+The Curiosity Engine may **observe the full stream of PerceptualEvents**, internal metrics, and **World Model / AMS state**, but only events that match specific patterns are allowed to become CuriositySignals.
 This avoids flooding the system with noise, respects safety/consent, and keeps curiosity within resource budgets.

 CuriositySignals are produced by specialised detectors that watch for:

 - **World Model & AMS**
-  - High prediction error or instability about key entities or relationships.
+  - High prediction error, inconsistency, or drift around key entities or relationships, as exposed by World Model consistency and drift checks (see `agency-component-world-model.md`).
-  - Sparse or missing facts in areas that matter for active goals or long‑term themes.
+  - Sparse or missing `WorldStateFact`s in LifeAreas that matter for active goals or long‑term themes (e.g., poor coverage of Health despite many health‑related goals).
-  - Under‑represented topics in memory given their apparent importance for the user.
+  - Under‑represented topics and patterns in AMS memories relative to their implied importance in World Model queries (e.g., many mentions of a hobby but few structured entities or facts).

 - **User behaviour**
   - Repeated mentions of interests (e.g., music, writing, fitness) that are weakly supported by existing goals and plans.